 First though, to get to our cottage, we had to get past the sheep.
 Lots of sheep and none seemed in a particular hurry to make way for a family sized sedan from the city.
 The two resident Alpacas were keeping a watchful eye on their herd from atop of the field.
 After plenty of curious glances and a few baas, the gravel road was cleared and we were free to continue along the winding path to our home for the next three nights.
 Continue reading Ah the serenity – Glenlynn Farm Cottages→

 A weekend getaway down south is one of the best ways to relax, recharge and inhale a chunky dose of fresh country air.
-And if you’re going with a large group, there’s no better place to stay than at the Cullen Homestead.
+And if you’re going with a large group, there’s no better holiday house in Margaret River than at the Cullen Homestead.

 Ask anyone what they think of first when you mention Margaret River and the likely answer is wine and surfing.
 If you’re a surfer, don’t bother to keep reading.
 You’ll be kept busy with the world-class surf breaks in the region.
 For everyone else, wine lovers included, read on.
 Here’s a list of things to do in Margarete River that will let you indulge guilt-free in wine, cheese and chocolate later on.
 Continue reading Things to do in Margaret River that don’t involve Wine→

 Each year from January to April, an incredible natural wonder takes place, in a tiny speck of ocean 65km off the coast of Bremer Bay in Australia’s remote southwest.
 This small spot, deep in the southern ocean becomes a hotbed of activity for the ocean’s most magnificent creatures.
 Killer whales, sperm whales, masses of sharks, giant squid, huge oceanic sunfish and schools of tuna all converge here to fight for food and supremacy.
 Continue reading The Killer Whales at Bremer Canyon→